 Don’t forget I also have an instant pot cookbook that has 60 dinner, side, soup and dessert recipes that are all allergy friendly!

-Do you have a video showing how to make Black Pepper Chicken?
+Do I have a video showing how to make Black Pepper Chicken?

 Yes I do!
 I used TikTok because I like how short and succinct their videos are.
-By watching this video, it should give you a nice, general overview before you start.
+By watching this video, it should give you a nice, general overview before you start to see how easy Black Pepper Chicken recipe is to make.
 Enjoy!

 @allergyawesomenessA black pepper ##chickenrecipe that takes ##30minutesorless.
-Naturally ##glutenfree & ##dairyfree. ##allergyfriendly too!
+Naturally ##glutenfree & ##dairyfree. ##allergyfriendly too!♬ original sound – Megan Lavin

 - 2 Tbsp sesame oil or canola oil